YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • History (video) of Yellowstone Park.

-• Yellowstone is huge, measuring 63 miles from north to south and 54 miles from west to east.
-It is bigger than Delaware and Rhode Island.
+• Yellowstone is very large, about 63 miles long and 54 miles wide.
+It’s bigger than the states of Delaware and Rhode Island.

-👉 One of the most popular ways exploring the park is a clockwise driving route.
+👉 One of the most popular ways to explore the park is a clockwise driving route.

 • Approaching Yellowstone Park from Grand Teton: